kaisermann/kaisermann/src/resume.md

 # Christian Kaisermann

-I'm a Web Engineer with a decade of industry experience and open-source passion.
-I currently work at VTEX, helping its OSS efforts regarding storefront componentization, developer tooling, and Front-End Infrastructure.
-Apart from my daily activities, I'm a core contributor to the _Svelte_ framework and author of a few OSS libraries. _Javascript_ and _CSS_ are my jams.
+I'm a Web Engineer with over a decade of experience, passionate about open-source, developer tooling, and crafting scalable front-end architectures.
+Currently, I work at Circuit Routing, enhancing the last-mile delivery experience by improving our front-end infrastructure and developer experience.
+I have a strong background in TypeScript, Svelte, React, and CSS, and I'm an advocate for clean, maintainable code.
+Beyond work, I'm a contributor to the Svelte ecosystem and the author of several open-source libraries.
+I thrive in collaborative environments and love sharing knowledge through mentorship and open-source contributions.

 [GitHub](https://github.com/kaisermann)
 <br>